Prime (Malibu Comics): Publication history

-The character first appeared in Prime #1, dated June 1993, written by Gerard Jones and Len Strazewski and illustrated by Norm Breyfogle.
+The character first appeared in Prime #1 (cover dated June 1993), written by Gerard Jones and Len Strazewski and illustrated by Norm Breyfogle.
 The series ran until August 1995, with a total of 26 issues.
-Breyfogle departed as regular artist after issue 12, with subsequent artists including George Pérez, Darick Robertson, and John Statema.
+Breyfogle departed as regular artist after issue #12, with subsequent artists including George Pérez, Darick Robertson, and John Statema.

 As part of the Ultraverse imprint, the comic was set within the company's shared universe of super-powered beings commonly referred to as "Ultras".
 Writers Jones and Strazewski used the book to explore a number of themes, such as the place of role models in establishing personal definitions of heroism.

 After Marvel Comics purchased Malibu in 1994, the publisher began crossing characters between the two universes, culminating in 1995, with an event known as "Black September", which incorporated the Malibu Ultraverse characters into the Marvel Universe.
 A second volume of the series ran from September 1995 to December 1996, with a total of 16 issues.

 Character history

 Rise as Ultrahero

 Prime began his heroic activities attacking a gym teacher that was molesting Kelly, a classmate Kevin has a crush on.
 Next he attacked a drug dealer and terrorist from Somalia.
 A scientist named Dr. Gross began the search for Prime and captured him with help of his minion Duey.
 Dr. Gross reveals to Prime that he intervened in his creation, when he modified some babies years before as part of a government program.
 Prime become enraged by the revelation and fled.
-Full of doubts, Prime tried to meet his idol Hardcase, and went to Hollywood to search for him.
-However he ended up meeting Prototype, an ultra that acted as spokesperson for Ultratech.
+Full of doubts, Prime tried to meet his idol Hardcase, and went to Hollywood to search for him, but ended up meeting Prototype, an ultra that acted as spokesperson for Ultratech.
 The two young heroes didn't get along and fought.
 Prime proved stronger but caused a fire and fled.
 Later, Prime fought a demon that took the form of a cartoon character, and was recruited by the U.S. government for a special mission on the Moon.
 He met Colonel Samuels, who tried to use Prime as a weapon.
 He experimented on Prime's body, transforming it to a space resistant version.